 The Interstate Compact on the Placement of Children (ICPC) is the mandatory legal process the Agency uses to place a child from one state to another for purposes of foster care and/or adoption.
 It was enacted to ensure protection and services for foster children that are placed across state lines.

 A placement is the arrangement for the care of a child in a foster home or in a child-caring agency or institution, including placement with a relative, or into a pre-adoptive home.
 A visit is intended as only a visit and must be for 30 days or less.
-For more information on the definition of a “visit” see Regulation Number 9 (link)
+For more information on the definition of a “visit," please refer to ICPC Regulation No. 9.

-Of particular importance to the children and their caregivers involved are the Regulations 2 and 6, which set the protocols and deadlines for ICPC processing http://www.aphsa.org/content/AAICPC/en/ICPCRegulations.html
+Of particular importance to the children and their caregivers involved are ICPC Regulation Nos.
+2 and 6, which set the protocols and deadlines for ICPC processing.

-California Department of Social Services Child Welfare Services Manual Division 31-510 provides the CWS procedures for out of state placements.
+California Department of Social Services Child Welfare Services Manual Division 31-510 outlines the CWS procedures for out of state placements.